 Residents can take greenwaste to the Regional Waste Management Facility for FREE.
 Find out more:

-Residents can now take paper, cardboard, and magazines to the Regional Waste Management Facility for FREE, providing they are clean and separated by type.
+Residents can now take cardboard to the Regional Waste Management Facility for FREE, providing they are clean and separated by type.
 Find out more:

 Household chemicals that CANNOT go in your wheelie-bin can be dropped off at the Hazardous Waste Compound.

 For a comprehensive listing of what can and cannot be taken please view the fact sheet below.